 - The checkpoint location must be reasonable.
 It has to be in an area known for drunk driving accidents or arrests

-- The roadblocks must be advertised to the public through local news outlets and the police department website prior to its implementation
+- Roadblocks must be advertised to the public through news outlets and law enforcement websites prior to its implementation

 You Can Turn Around to Avoid a DUI Checkpoint

-Drivers who want to avoid a DUI checkpoint can turn their car around and avoid the roadblock as long the maneuver is safe and does not put others on the road in danger.
+While you can’t refuse a DUI checkpoint in California, you can avoid an upcoming checkpoint by turning around.
 Since law enforcement usually provides ample warning of the checkpoint, drivers should have the opportunity to avoid it safely.

 These other indicators may include: